btbacker/mod3-project-necromunda-companion/README.md

 <strong>Introduction</strong>

-This Necromunda Companion is an organizational helper intended to be used alongside the main game, increasing efficiency and improving gameplay flow.
+This Necromunda Companion is an organizational helper intended to be used alongside the main game, increasing efficiency and improving gameplay flow. <br>

 Built With: <br>
     - Ruby <br>
-    - Ruby on Rails
+    - Ruby on Rails <br>
-    - Javascript
+    - Javascript <br>
-    - HTML
+    - HTML <br>
     - basic CSS
     <!-- - [additional services] -->
 <br>
 <br>
 <strong>Installation</strong>

-Run `git clone <source>` to clone repository from: https://github.com/btbacker/mod3-project-necromunda-companion.
+Run `git clone <source>` to clone repository from: https://github.com/btbacker/mod3-project-necromunda-companion. <br>
 Run `bundle install` to ensure all components are installed and up to date. <br>
 Open a terminal and run the /Necromunda-Helper-Back-End of this project as a Rails server in your local browser using `rails s`. <br>
-Open a second terminal, `cd` to /Necromunda-Helper-Front-End, and open index.html to display the webpage in your local browser. <br>
+Open a second terminal, `cd` to /Necromunda-Helper-Front-End, and open index.html to display the webpage in your local browser.
 <br>
 <br>
 <strong>Usage</strong>